 Whether you want to lose weight, or avoid weight gain, boosting your metabolism will allow you to eat nourishing foods without feeling deprived.

 I have worked with many women who previously were unable to lose weight if they ate above 1000 calories.
 This isn’t enough food to meet daily nutritional needs.
 After boosting their metabolisms they are able to either maintain or lose .5-2 lbs a week (as opposed to gaining weight).

-By boosting her metabolism, one woman was able to reach many of her goals by week 10 in the Stress Less Weight Mastery:
+By boosting her metabolism, one woman was able to reach many of her goals by week 10 in the Courage to Trust Method:

 3 ways to increase metabolism for weight mastery:

 - Nutrition: Protein and fiber are two dietary components that can kick your metabolism into high gear.

 - Movement: High Intensity Interval Training and Strength Training are both types of movement that allow you to burn more calories without restricting food intake.

 - Hormone balance: Cortisol imbalance keeps your body in a state of hormonal fat storage mode, so balancing stress hormones can make weight loss or maintenance much easier.

 Whether you want to lose weight or not, developing compassion and acceptance for your body, no matter the size, results in a better quality of life.

 Letting go of beliefs about what size you “should” be and learning to embrace who you are, allows you to freely don your bathing suit and play at the pool with your grandkids, rather than missing out on the fun because of your size.